-Stress in the Workplace New Edition Publication date : September 30, 2015
+Stress in the Workplace Publication date : March 1, 2003

-Patrick Légeron is a psychiatrist and a pioneering expert on the subject of job-related stress.
-He worked at Hôpital Sainte-Anne, in Paris, and later founded Stimulus, a company providing businesses with counselling services on stress in the workplace.
-He is the author of the highly successful earlier edition of Le Stress au travail.
-The new edition has been entirely revised and updated.
-Légeron is the co-author, with Christophe André, of La Peur des autres, published by Editions Odile Jacob.
+Patrick Légeron is a medical psychiatrist at Hôpital Sainte-Anne, in Paris, and the head of a company offering counselling services to businesses on the subject of stress in the workplace.
+He is the co-author, with Christophe André, of La Peur des autres.